dingyingliu/CIVI/README.md

 This repository provides code for:

-- running the agentic-search evaluation through OpenRouter and Exa;
+- running the agentic-search evaluation through OpenRouter and Exa
-- applying the ARISE failure diagnostic;
+- applying the ARISE failure diagnostic
-- generating and validating question-answer pairs; and
+- generating and validating question-answer pairs
 - managing the underlying source corpus.

 ## Repository structure